Compare any two graphics cards:

 OpenGL Version OpenGL 3.0 OpenGL 4.1

-Memory Bandwidth: Bandwidth is the largest amount of information (counted in MB per second) that can be transported over the external memory interface within a second.
-It is calculated by multiplying the interface width by its memory speed.
-If it uses DDR RAM, it should be multiplied by 2 again.
-If DDR5, multiply by ANOTHER 2x.
-The better the bandwidth is, the better the card will be in general.
-It especially helps with AA, High Dynamic Range and higher screen resolutions.
+Memory Bandwidth: Memory bandwidth is the max amount of data (in units of MB per second) that can be transferred over the external memory interface in one second.
+It's calculated by multiplying the interface width by the speed of its memory.
+If it uses DDR type RAM, it must be multiplied by 2 once again.
+If DDR5, multiply by 4 instead.
+The higher the bandwidth is, the better the card will be in general.
+It especially helps with anti-aliasing, High Dynamic Range and higher screen resolutions.

-Texel Rate: Texel rate is the maximum texture map elements (texels) that can be processed in one second.
-This number is worked out by multiplying the total amount of texture units by the core clock speed of the chip.
-The higher this number, the better the graphics card will be at texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels processed in one second.
+Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that can be applied in one second.
+This is worked out by multiplying the total number of texture units by the core speed of the chip.
+The higher this number, the better the video card will be at handling texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels in a second.

 Display Prices